1. Scope

 2a.
 Tickets involving the use of AR glasses for Parsifal performances

 2a.1.
-The performances of the opera production “Parsifal”, with staging by Jay Scheib (a new opera production of the Bayreuther Festspiele 2023), will feature the use of Extended Reality (xR) technologies.
+The performances of the opera production “Parsifal”, with staging by Jay Scheib (a new opera production from the 2023 Bayreuther Festspiele), feature the use of extended reality (XR) technologies.
 The 3D effects created by this, which are additional digital elements that merge with the stage set and enhance the overall visual impression through this illusion, are only visible to those audience members who wear special “augmented reality” (AR) glasses during the performance.
 For all other visitors, it will be a conventional opera production.

 2a.3.
 The ticket price shown for the “-AR” categories in the price list includes the provision of the AR glasses and the associated technical support.